rwck/week_06/first_go/project_documentation.md

 ```

 # Restart the Rails server after installing Devise.
 Otherwise you spend ages not understanding why none of it works.

+## Get rails server to run on a different port

+`rails server -p 3050`

+# Get rid of old things you don't want in the schema any more

+* Create a migration to get rid of them

+## Use your seed file to populate the database

+`rakd db:seed`